assist-project/dtls-fuzzer/README.md

 ### GnuTLS 3.6.7 with client authentication disabled
 The more recent GnuTLS version we analyzed produced nice, compact models.
 Unfortunately, enabling client authentication lead to a sharp increase in the number of required tests.
-We hence run learning where authentication is disabled:
+We suggest a configuration which disables it to shorten learning time:

     > java -jar target/dtls-fuzzer.jar @args/gnutls-3.6.7/learn_gnutls-3.6.7_all_cert_none_rwalk_incl -queries 2000